North Drinkware | A famous mountain appears in your glass! The joy of bringing home your favorite mountain and recreating it | From Oregon, USA

 Mt.
 Hood (3,429 m) Oregon

-Now, please take a look at the photo of Mt.
-Food above and the photo of the glass work below.
-Comparing them, you can see that they are both very delicately and similarly finished.
-It would be different if they were made of clay or plaster, but the material is glass.
-It
+Now, please look at the photo of Mt.
+Food above and the photo of the glass artwork below.
+If you compare them, you'll see that they are finished in an extremely delicate and similar way.
+It would be understandable if they were made of clay or plaster, but the material is glass.
+This

-is truly the culmination of the efforts of producers who truly love the mountains and the high technical skills of artisans.
+is truly a testament to the passion of producers who deeply love the mountains and the high skill of the craftsmen.

 This coaster is also a product that perfectly reproduces the topographical map of the mountains in each collection